RAKTIM04/Credit_Card-Financial-Dashboard/README.md

 DAX for analytics and measures
 Excel/CSV (if dataset was provided in these formats)

+Repository Structure:
+The repository contains:
+- The Power BI report file at the root level (Credit_Card_Financial_Dashboard.pbix)
+- A Data folder containing the dataset or SQL/CSV exports
+- An Images folder for storing preview screenshots
+- A README file documenting the project

 Sample DAX Measures:
 Total Spend = SUM(Transactions[Amount])